 Fri, 08/31/2007 - 01:46 pm

 Tracer is a utility for digitizing data from images of graphs (which could be screenshots, scans, or graphics copied from another application and loaded from the clipboard).
 The interface includes tools for setting the image scale so that coordinates match those of the graph in the image.
-Data are created in an attempt to follow a trace across the image between endpoints marked by cursors.
+Data are created in an attempt to follow a trace from left to right across the image between endpoints marked by cursors.
 The data are extracted at the resolution of the image (one data point per pixel).
 In equal step mode, a step-length (number of pixels) is selected and the tracing is accomplished by scanning pixels in an arc with a radius of the chosen step-length.
-When the trace does not form a continuous path between the cursors (owing to poor image resolution or dashed or dotted line types), the procedure attempts to search for the next line segment.
+When the trace does not form a continuous path between the cursors (owing to poor image resolution, crossing lines, or dashed or dotted line types), the procedure attempts to search for the next line segment.
 Tracer distinguishes between different trace colors.

 If you want to digitize data as individual points picked from a graph image, check out the Wavemetrics procedure IgorThief.
 Look under File > Example experiments > Techniques > Trace Graph.